Parameter and State Estimation in Queues and Related Stochastic Models: A Bibliography: Chronological order with brief descriptions

 {\bf Glynn and Whitt \cite{glynn1989indirect}:} Using the little's $L=\lambda W$ and generalizations to infer $L$ from $W$ and the oppositive.

-{\bf Hantler and Rosberg \cite{hantler1989optimal}:} Parmaeter estimation of M/M/c queue with parameters in stochastic varying environment, first doing the constant invariant derivation and then using in conjunction with Kalman filter for time-varying case.
+{\bf Hantler and Rosberg \cite{hantler1989optimal}:} Parameter estimation of M/M/c queue with parameters in stochastic varying environment, first doing the constant invariant derivation and then using in conjunction with Kalman filter for the time-varying case.

 {\bf Jain and Templeton \cite{jain1989problem}:} Sequential analysis view for M/$E_k$/1 queues.